PaoloEstorm/Arpmini/README.md

 # Arpmini+

-Arpmini+ is a compact MIDI device, offering advanced functionality as an arpeggiator, sequencer, and note recorder, designed to control external MIDI instruments.
+Arpmini+ is a compact MIDI device, offering advanced functionality as an arpeggiator, notes/drum sequencer and note recorder, designed to control external MIDI instruments.
 By connecting multiple Arpmini+ devices in daisy chain, you can expand its capabilities and control, creating a larger and more versatile system for live performance or music production.

 ![IMG_6585](https://github.com/user-attachments/assets/60bd7ffc-d121-4a0a-b854-e3a48006ef9f)

 Its features include:

-    Intuitive interface with four backlit buttons, each assigned to a specific function for quick and easy control.
+    Intuitive interface with four backlit buttons.
     All settings can be managed through the menu, which is accessed by holding the green button for 1 second from the main screen.
-    Two independent MIDI inputs protected by optocouplers, ensuring reliability and electrical isolation.
+    Two independent MIDI inputs protected by optocouplers.
     Two MIDI outputs, which share the same signal to control multiple MIDI devices simultaneously.
-    Audio control through an integrated buzzer for interface sounds and metronome.
     The 4 buttons of Arpmini+ can be mapped and controlled by an external MIDI controller via MIDI CC, offering greater versatility and remote control.
-    You can save up to 6 songs in memory (EEPROM), recalling and playing them at any time.
-In addition to songs, various global settings can also be saved, including: the MIDI channel, audio alert settings, MIDI input and output port settings and MIDI CC mapping for the buttons.
+    You can save up to 60 songs in memory (EXTERNAL EEPROM).
+In addition to songs, various global settings can also be saved, and are indicated by an asterisk in the menu.

-At the core of Arpmini+ is an Arduino Pro Micro with an ATmega32u4 microcontroller, which provides USB MIDI compatibility and flexibility for future expansions.
+At the core of Arpmini+ is an Arduino Pro Micro with an ATmega32u4 microcontroller.

 Arpeggio Styles